Exploded Drawing -

 A flat layer of support material used to prevent warping by acting as a guide for a 3D part to be printed on.
 The raft is a form of adhesion to help prints stick to the printer bed temporarily.
 Once the print has finished the raft is discarded.

-Rendering is the process of formulating, adding colour, texture and shading of an image.
+Rendering is the process of adding colour, texture and shading to a CAD model, to create realistic representations of the product.
 This is used to describe the physical properties of an object.

 Stereolithography is a form of 3D printing technology used for creating models in a layer-by-layer process using Photopolymerisation a process by which light causes chains of molecules to link together.